Kemble, Fanny

 GRAVE LOCATION London: Kensal Green Cemetery, Harrow Road, Kensal Green (055/PS (11981))

 In 1877 she returned to London to live with her daughter Frances.
-In 1879 Adelaide suddenly died but fortunately they had recently spent a pleasant holiday together.
-In 1878 another friend, Harriet St. Leger, had died as well.
+In 1879 Adelaide suddenly died.
+Fortunately, they had recently spent a pleasant holiday together.
+In 1878 a dear friend, Harriet St. Leger, died as well.
 She had met Harriet in 1826.
 Harriet was fourteen years older and owned Ardgillan Castle near Dublin.
-Although they rarely met over the years they remained close friends and corresponded intensively for over fifty years.
-In 1874 Harriet had fallen ill and returned thousands of letters from Fanny so that she could use them for writing her memoirs.
+Although they rarely met over the years, they remained close friends and corresponded intensively for over fifty years.
+In 1874 Harriet had fallen ill and she had returned thousands of letters from Fanny, so that Fanny could use them for writing her memoirs.
 Fanny burned most of the letters that she had written during her marriage.
+Fanny died in 1893 in London, and she was buried in the grave of her father at Kensal Green Cemetery in London.
+Apart from publishing her memoirs, she had written poetry and had translated work from Schiller and other authors.

 Autobiographical publications: "Records of a Girlhood" (1878); "Records of Later Life "(1882); "Far Away and Long Ago" (1889); "Further Records" (1891).